 July 22nd - August 20th 2017 - Borderline Art Space, and the Palace of Culture, Iasi, Romania

-For our fourth project, we are very excited to announce that we will be working in collaboration with Lolo & Sosaku on a two part exhibition in Iasi, Romania.
-Again, we will have the good fortune of working with Borderline Art Space but additionally the Palace of Culture.
+For our fourth project, we were very excited to work in collaboration with Lolo & Sosaku on a two part exhibition in Iasi, Romania.
+Again, we had the good fortune of working with Borderline Art Space but additionally the Palace of Culture.

-Produced in Iasi by Barcelona based artists, Lolo & Sosaku, "Omul mulțime/Hombre masa" is an exhibition in two parts.
-Taking place simultaneously in the Palace of Culture and Borderline Art Space, the show aims to connect the spaces by reflecting on their social scope, inherent connotations, or adapted expectations, as well as its possibilities.
+Produced in Iasi by Barcelona based artists, Lolo & Sosaku, "Omul mulțime/Hombre masa" was an exhibition in two parts.
+Taking place simultaneously in the Palace of Culture and Borderline Art Space, the show aimed to connect the spaces by reflecting on their social scope, inherent connotations, or adapted expectations, as well as its possibilities.